 NEXUS is designed to expedite travel between the United States and Canada.

-SENTRI speeds up car travel between the United States
+SENTRI speeds up car travel between the United States and Mexico.

 Global Entry members also can apply to use both NEXUS and SENTRI benefits, so Global Entry still might make the most sense for a majority of travelers.

 “Of all the trusted traveler programs, Global Entry is my favorite,” O’Rourke says.

 A number of credit cards will reimburse your application fee for a trusted traveler program.

 Some of these cards are premium cards that have high annual fees.
 For example, the Chase Sapphire Reserve card ($450 annual fee) includes up to a $100 credit for TSA Precheck or Global Entry and an annual $300 travel credit to offset that annual fee.

 It’s smart to weight the benefits versus the cost to see if paying a premium card’s annual fee is worth it to you, Portillo says.

 However, you don’t need to pay a hefty annual fee to get the perk.
 The new United Explorer Card, from Chase, has no annual fee during the first year ($95 thereafter) and offers up to $100 statement credit for your application fee for Global Entry or TSA Precheck.